ros2/ros2_documentation/source/Tutorials/Turtlesim/IntroducingTurtlesim2.rst

 3 Use turtlesim
 ^^^^^^^^^^^^^^^

-Open a new terminal, or ideally a new tab in your terminal, and source ROS 2 again.
+Open a new terminal and source ROS 2 again.

 Now you will run a new node to control the turtle in the first node: